siadat/interface-type-check/README.md

   - allow nil values, but fail if type switch statements don't include nil (what we do in this checker).
   - track all initializations/assignments/etc of the interfaces with types and fail if they are nil.
   - change the zero-value of an interface with a type list to be the zero-value of its first type (or some type chosen by the programmer).

-## Discussion

-You feedback about this experiment is appreciated.
-Just ping me here or [@sinasiadat](https://twitter.com/sinasiadat) with a link to where you post it.